alta3/linux-unattended-installation/readme.md

 22. FYI: The ssh host key of your new machine will be generated on first boot.

 23. A neat trick is the dd the master boot record of the test machine SSD, then reboot the test machine.
 Since you clobbered the SSD of the test machine, the USB key will be selected as secondary and re-install.
-This time you can time how long it takes from reboot.
+This time you can time how long it takes from reboot to OS reinstalled.

 "Danke für ein tolles Repo" coreprocess!
 (Ein Amerikaner bekommt nie die Chance, mit Deutsch zu üben)